strapi/strapi-meetups/meetup-faq.md

 ### **What should I do if i'm interested in launching a Strapi User Group ?**

-Send an email to hi@strapi.io to let the Strapi team know you're interested in launching a Strapi user group in your city.
-Our team would be happy to support you as much as possible with finding speakers, sponsors, venues and overall events logistics and promotion.
+Create an issue with the right template in this repository and send an email to hi@strapi.io with the link to the issue you just created.
+We’ll then create the group on meetup.com (so that you don’t have to pay for the monthly fees) and add you as an organizer.

 ### **What are the best practices for launching a Meetup Group ?**